 Who is at risk of glaucoma?

-Although anyone can get glaucoma, some people have a higher risk - they are those with:
+Although anyone may develop glaucoma, some people have a higher risk - they are people who:

 Abridged: NHMRC Guidelines, 2010